 Now you can access the master code:

-- You'll now have the option to Set a Lock Master Code or View it.
+- You'll now have the option to Reveal Code.